rethinkdb/rethinkdb-rs/api/python/index.md

 - `skipped`: the number of documents from the selection that were left unmodified because there was nothing to do.
 For example, if you delete a row that has already been deleted, that row will be skipped
-- `errors`L the number of errors encountered while deleting if errors occured, first_error contains the text of the first error
+- `errors`: the number of errors encountered while deleting if errors occured, first_error contains the text of the first error
 - `inserted`, `replaced`, and `unchanged`: all 0 for a delete operation.